nunofachada/amvidc/README.md

 and minimum direction change (MDC) as clustering criteria.
 The algorithm is presented in detail in the following publication:

--   "Spectrometric differentiation of yeast strains using Minimum Volume Increase and Minimum Direction Change clustering criteria", N. Fachada, M.T.
+-   N. Fachada, M.T.
 Figueiredo, V.V.
 Lopes, R.C.
 Martins and A.C.
-Rosa.
+Rosa, "Spectrometric differentiation of yeast strains using Minimum Volume Increase and Minimum Direction Change clustering criteria".
 Pattern Recognition Letters, 2014 (IN PRESS)

 Data format
 -----------